untillpro/scm4j/scm4j-deployer-engine/README.md

   - Old version uninstalled
 - New version is installed

-- If `portable folder` is specified it is implicitly used as a repository
+- If `portable folder` is specified it is implicitly used as a main repository (before all repos listed in `product list`

 # Self-upgrade